 - You ask and don’t receive because you ask wickedly so you might squander it on your passions.

 - You adulteresses!
-Didn’t – and don’t – you know that friendship with the world is hostility to God?
-Therefore, whoever has decided to be a friend of the world makes himself an enemy of God.
+Don’t you *know that friendship with the world is hostility to God?
+Therefore, whoever decides to be a friend of the world makes himself an enemy of God.

 - but He gives greater grace.
-Therefore it says: “God arrays Himself in battle against the proud, but gives grace to the humble.”(15)quotation/allusion to Psalm 138:6
+Therefore it says: “God arrays Himself in battle against the proud, but gives grace to the humble.”2quotation/allusion to Psalm 138:6

 - Draw close to God and He will draw close to you.
-Cleanse your hands you sinners, and purify your hears you double-minded.
+Cleanse your hands you sinners, and purify your hearts you double-minded.

 - Grieve, and mourn, and weep; let your laughter be turned into mourning and your joy into gloom.